AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   ![](assets/delivery-set-explicit-dates.png)

 * **[!UICONTROL Delivery duration]** / **[!UICONTROL Validity limit for sending messages]**: Adobe Campaign sends the messages beginning on the start date.
-This field allows you to specify the duration during which the messages can be sent.
+Use this field to specify the period during which the messages can be sent.

   >[!IMPORTANT]
   >
   >**You must define a value up to 3.5 days.** If you set a value higher than 3.5 days, it will not be taken into account.
+  >
+  >The **[!UICONTROL Delivery duration]** parameter does not apply to transactional messages.
+For more on transactional messaging, see [this section](../../channels/using/getting-started-with-transactional-msg.md).

 * **[!UICONTROL Resource validity duration]** / **[!UICONTROL Validity limit date for resources]**: this field is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).
 * **[!UICONTROL Mirror page management]**: the mirror page is an HTML page accessible online via a web browser.
 Its content is identical to the email content.
 By default, the mirror page is generated if the link is inserted in the mail content.
-This field allows you to modify the way in which this page is generated:
+Use this field to modify how this page is generated:

-  >[!IMPORTANT]
-  >
-  >HTML content must have been defined for the email for the mirror page to be created.

     * **[!UICONTROL Generate the mirror page if a mirror link appears in the email content]** (default mode): the mirror page is generated if the link is inserted in the mail content.
     * **Force the generation of the mirror page**: even if no link to the mirror page is inserted into the messages, the mirror page will be created.
     * **Do not generate the mirror page**: no mirror page is generated, even if the link is in the messages.
     * **Generate a mirror page accessible using only the message ID**: this option lets you access the content of the mirror page, with personalization information, in the delivery log window.

->[!NOTE]
+  >[!IMPORTANT]
   >
->The **[!UICONTROL Delivery duration]** parameter does not apply to transactional messages.
-For more on transactional messaging, see [this section](../../channels/using/getting-started-with-transactional-msg.md).
+  >The mirror page is generated only if an HTML content has been defined for the email.
+  >

 ### Tracking parameters {#tracking-parameters}

 The **[!UICONTROL Tracking]** section contains the following parameters:

-* **[!UICONTROL Activate tracking]**: allows you to activate/deactivate message URL tracking.
+* **[!UICONTROL Activate tracking]**: use this option to activate/deactivate message URL tracking.
 To manage tracking for each message URL, use the **[!UICONTROL Links]** icon in the Email Designer action bar.
 See [About tracked URLs](../../designing/using/links.md#about-tracked-urls).
-* **[!UICONTROL Tracking validity limit]**: allows you to define the duration for which the tracking will be activated on the URLs.
+* **[!UICONTROL Tracking validity limit]**: use this option to define the duration for which the tracking will be activated on the URLs.
-* **[!UICONTROL Substitution URL for expired URLs]**: you can enter a URL to a web page that will be displayed once the tracking has expired.
+* **[!UICONTROL Substitution URL for expired URLs]**: use this option to enter a URL to a fall-back web page: it is displayed once the tracking has expired.
-* **[!UICONTROL Use tracking pixel at the top of email]**: allows you to move the tracking pixel at the top of the email instead of at the bottom.
+* **[!UICONTROL Use tracking pixel at the top of email]**: use this option to move the tracking pixel at the top of the email instead of at the bottom.
 By default, this pixel is located at the bottom of your emails.
 If you send large messages, consider moving this pixel at the top of your emails instead of the bottom to improve open tracking - otherwise the tracking pixel could be cut by some email providers.

 ### Advanced parameters {#advanced-parameters}